Azure/aaz/Commands/graph-services/account/_list.md

 # [Command] _graph-services account list_

-List list of accounts belonging to a subscription.
+List of accounts belonging to a subscription.

 ## Versions